 Within the organization, we will have organizational units.
 These may be functions or projects.
 It is possible that an organizational unit is also a temporary unit like a project.
 Department, organization, and enterprise are permanent entities.

-I would like to hear the opinion of my fellow business analysts on this important classifications.
+I would like to hear the opinion of my fellow business analysts on these important classifications.